WanderCreate/eth/README.md

-# git-wiki-skeleton
+# Eth world creation wiki

+Work in progress of a secondary world wikipedia-style web database.

-NOTE: it's fully supported by github platform, you don't need to install anything locally
+//NOTE: it's fully supported by github platform, you don't need to install anything locally

 This is a [skeleton](skeleton) repository that can be used as a template to bootstrap your wiki using "[remote_theme](https://github.com/benbalter/jekyll-remote-theme)" config